MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

     1. Log in to POS and open a new shift, if it's not open yet.
 You shoud start the shift more than 10 minutes before the specified shift closing time.
     1. On the **Current transaction** page, add several items and pay the exact amount.
 No error or warning should occur.
     1. Wait until the current time is the specified shift closing time minus 5 minutes.
     1. On the **Current transaction** page, add an item.
-The following warning should occur: "You must close the shift by <specified shift closing time>." but the line should be added successfully.
+The following warning should occur: *You must close the shift by <specified shift closing time>.* but the line should be added successfully.
     1. Pay the exact amount.
 The same warning shoud occur.
     1. On the **Current transaction** page, add an item.
 The same warning should occur.
     1. Wait until the current time later than the specified shift closing time.
     1. Try to pay the exact amount.
-The following error should be raised: "Shift duration exceeds the limit.
-Suspend the transaction, close the shift and open a new shift." and the payment should not be successful.
+The following error should be raised: *Shift duration exceeds the limit.
+Suspend the transaction, close the shift and open a new shift.* and the payment should not be successful.
     1. Suspend the transaction.
     1. Close the shift.
     1. Recall the transaction.